RiccardoVib/NeuralOSC/README.md

 ## Frequency-dependent waveshapes

 The follow plots show how the waveshape of the analog VCO undergoes significant changes at various frequencies and how the model effectively learns these variations.
+The top row refers to sawtooth waveshape, while the bottom row to the square.

 <div align="left">
  <img src="./fig/0plot_saw_wave.png" width="400">